 Living with someone is probably one of the biggest challenges we will face in life.
 Whether it’s fellow boarding-school students, flat-mates, partners, children or in-laws, all bring their own issues with them.
 Everyone enjoys having visitors, but after a week, most of us are quite happy to see them go.
 So why would it be any different with a live-in employee?
 Rebecca Bisset shares her advice about employing and living with a helper.

-The situation is the same for everyone: you employ someone based on only one or two interviews, and then you have to live in close proximity with them for two years and trust them with your children, your belongings and your home.
+It’s difficult, you employ someone based on only one or two interviews, and then you have to live in close proximity with them for two years and trust them with your children, your belongings and your home.

 I’ve heard enough similar stories over the years to fill a book.
 One friend’s domestic helper was “on the game” with the construction workers from the neighbouring plot, while her toddlers were locked in the room next door.

 I have tried part-time cleaners too.
 This works pretty well unless you have animals or younger children.
 I didn’t have a live-in helper when our dog had four puppies and it wasn’t pretty!